Find Affordable College Courses

 4 Yearly Graduations

 Florida State University is the 3rd most popular school in the nation for students seeking a doctor's degree in computational science.
+Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in computational science from Florida State.
+During the most recent year for which we have data, 4 people received their doctor's degree in computational science from Florida State.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 13% were women.

 #5